(Updated April 2020)

 Canadians value their personal space

 This need for physical distance can also be seen in social contexts.
 For example, Canadians are very protective of their privacy and information such as age, weight, marital status, etc. Questions about political opinions, personal matters, family, etc. are reserved for later stages of friendship.
 Inviting guests over isn’t that common either, most of the time people agree to meet in a public place like a restaurant or a coffee shop.
-If you go to a party to someone’s place, don’t be surprised if the action is contained to one room only or to the backyard—chances are, you won’t tour the house, which is off limit to the guests.
+If you go to a party to someone’s place, don’t be surprised if the action is contained to one room only or to the backyard—chances are, you won’t tour the house, which is off limits to guests.

 Canadians behave in public